-Pathways Undergraduate Researchers is a one- to two-year, paid internship program for rising first-, second-, and third-year college students.
-During the summer, interns are immersed in nine weeks of mentored research at the Fred Hutch in Seattle, and participate in a cancer biology education series, professional development workshops, and social activities.
+Pathways Undergraduate Researchers is a two-summer, full-time, paid internship program with online activities and support during the school year.
+In the summer, interns are immersed in nine weeks of mentored research at the Fred Hutch in Seattle, and participate in a cancer biology education series, professional development workshops, and social activities.
 In the following school year, the program engages students at their respective colleges/universities with online workshops, continued mentorship and academic support.
 Interns are required to participate in summer and academic year activities.

 The 2018 summer session will be held from June 25 through August 24.

 The goal of the Pathways Undergraduate Researchers program is to bring a diversity of talent, backgrounds, and perspectives to the next generation of people dedicated to improving human health through advances in cancer research and care.

 Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.

 Don't meet the eligibility requirements?
 Please check out this resource for other biomedical research internships.

 Alumni from the Fred Hutch Summer High School Internship Program wishing to return as interns must apply through this Pathways Undergraduate Researchers application.

 Summer: The program centers on a full-time, nine-week, in-depth summer research experience, or “summer session,” at the Fred Hutch.
 During this time, interns are matched with a host research lab, and paired with another intern.
 The bulk of each intern’s time during the summer session is spent in the host research group.
 Program staff and participating research mentors arrange intern placement.
 Each intern’s scientific interest and professional development goals are considered during the placement process.
 Interns may express their interest in working with a particular host mentor, but placement is ultimately determined by the program.